rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 - Most samples are in Markdown, but it is possible to generate any other format such as HTML
 - The @@TAG@@ markers are special loop control flags
-- The ${properties} are the fields to be expanded from properties in the JSON response objects returned from the VSTS REST API
+- The ${properties} are the fields to be expanded from properties in the JSON response objects returned from the Azure DevOps REST API
 - This task differed from [PowerShell based Release Notes task](https://github.com/rfennell/vNextBuild/wiki/GenerateReleaseNotes--Tasks) in that the ${properties} format changes slightly due to the move from PowerShell to Node within the task

 The only real change from standard markdown is the use of the @@TAG@@ block markers to denote areas that should be looped over i.e: the points where we get the details of all the work items and commits associated with the build.
 So a template for GIT or TFVC (if using v2) repo could be